gustavopinto/gustavopinto.github.com/blog/_posts/2018-12-28-second-year-of-professoring.md

 many different research topics.
 Nearly, no research topic is close to the other, so students could hardly collaborate.
 Another issue is that this approach requires me much more cognitive effort.
-For instance, during a weekly meeting, I have to load from my deep thoughts were we in the last week, just to get back on track (it is not "plug-and-play").
+For instance, during a weekly meeting, I have to load from my deep thoughts where we were in the last week, just to get back on track (it is not "plug-and-play").
 Besides that, I feel I'm not very familiar with the related literature of all these kind of works, so then I cannot suggest good papers to students and, even worse, the students may be working on something that is not